The construction and lighting design industry have made huge efforts over the last decade, working

 WELL is a dynamic rating system launched in 2014, and there is certainly an argument for more

-research to be carried out to support the standard, it would certainly be interesting to see how real
+research to support the standard.
+It would certainly be interesting to see how real

 life experiences stack up with the claims, now it has been running for 5 years.
 That said, the